 Diamond is such a hard gemstone that it can only be cut by other Diamonds, and although they are extremely hard they are also quite brittle, making them one of the more difficult gems for lapidarists to shape.
-Are Diamonds formed when coal is compressed?
+A question that's often asked about Diamonds is whether they're formed when coal is compressed.
 It's a very popular myth and they are both indeed different forms of carbon, but coal tends to sit just a couple of miles under the surface of the earth and Diamonds form much much lower and in very different, much harsher conditions.
-Are Diamonds rare?
-Well, any gem quality mineral is by definition rare, but among gemstones Diamond is actually one of the most common.
+It's also commonly asked whether Diamonds are rare; well, any gem quality mineral is rare by definition, but Diamond is actually one of the most common among gemstones.

 DIAMOND CRYSTAL HEALING

-Those who consider Diamond a spiritual stone see it as a representation of perfection.
-It's sheer strength has earned it associations with invincibility, courage and strength.
-Diamond is thought to encourage open-mindedness and strengthen ones imagination and creativity.
-Perhaps its place as the gemstone of choice for engagement rings was rooted in the fact that it has been associated with innocence, faithfulness and of course love.
+Those who consider Diamond a spiritual stone see it as a representation of perfection, and its sheer strength has earned it associations with invincibility, courage and strength.
+Diamond is thought to encourage open-mindedness and strengthen ones imagination and creativity; perhaps its place as the gemstone of choice for engagement rings was rooted in the fact that it has been associated with innocence, faithfulness and, of course, love.
 Diamond is also associated with the zodiac sign Aries.

 GEMOLOGICAL PROPERTIES OF DIAMOND

-- Color Colorless, yellow, green, blue, orange, red, pink, purple, brown, grey and black
+- Colour Colourless, yellow, green, blue, orange, red, pink, purple, brown, grey and black

 - Mohs Scale Hardness 10